Automation phases (Phase 1 to 4)

 - Application: bid, budget, and negative-keyword changes do not take effect until “execute” is approved

-The point at this stage is to understand the output of each prompt and the meaning of the guardrails (caps on increase or decrease, scope, target count).
-The on-ramp to Phase 2 and beyond is built on the prompt-execution experience here.
+The point at this stage is to understand the output of each prompt and the meaning of the conditions the prompt specifies (caps on increase or decrease, scope, target count).
+These caps are specified in the body of each prompt, and you can change the numbers to fit your operation.

 Phase 2: Daily-executable